JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 She who devoteth her life to the True One, is deeply dyed as with boiling madder.
 She who loveth the True One shall be thoroughly tinctured with a deep dye.
 Falschood and deception are as things wrapped up in false gilding which remain not undetected.
-False 1s the boasting of those who love falsehood.
+False is the boasting of those who love falsehood.
 Nanak, God is true and looketh with favour on man.

 The Guru sheds celestial light on the darkness of the perverse :—